flauberjp/CatalogApp/README.md

 ## About
-This project show a catalog of sport items, grouped in all categories (previously recorded), where the user can navigate to see the items and their details, and, when logged in, he can edit it too.
+This project show a catalog of sport items, grouped in all categories (previously recorded), where the user can navigate to see the items and their details.
+New item can be added when the user is logged in, and as the item owner, only him will be able to manage it(edit or delete).
 The login used Google as security provider, so the user is going to be a Google user in the end.

 ## Demo